ronthetech/ronthetech/README.md

-I am a software engineer based in New York.
+<h3 align="center">I am a software engineer based in New York.
 I am passionate about solving problems and building innovative, user-friendly solutions.
 I have a thorough understanding of software development principles, experience in automation and testing, and proficiency in JavaScript, TypeScript, and Python.
 In my time as an engineer, I have gained experience in multiple technologies including Node.js, Cypress, React, Next.js, Selenium, and Django.
 I am knowledgeable in a few different areas of development, such as managing relational and document databases, and building reliable backend services and APIs with GraphQL, Node.js, and Express.
-As a software engineer, I apply my ambitious mindset, and strength in collaborative development to building scalable projects from planning to production.
+As a software engineer, I apply my ambitious mindset, and strength in collaborative development to building scalable projects from planning to production.</h3>

 You can find examples of my work here: https://ronjeanfrancois.com